 The two organizations are business incubators promoting business development through entrepreneurship, providing assistance through mentoring, office resources, and co-working space.

-The collaborative BIT Hack-A-Thon was a 3 day event where teams worked on technology-based solutions for social challenges identified in the City of Laredo’s Viva Laredo Comprehensive Strategy.
+The collaborative BIT Hack-A-Thon was a 3-day event where teams worked on technology-based solutions for social challenges identified in the City of Laredo’s Viva Laredo Comprehensive Strategy.

-A “Warm Up” meeting consisting of panelists started conversations on issues focused on health, housing, education/arts and culture.
+A “Warm Up” meeting consisting of panelists started conversations on issues focused on health, housing, education/arts, and culture.
 Teams consisting of private citizens, City of Laredo, TAMIU, robotics, UISD and LISD then worked competitively throughout the weekend to present solutions by Sunday afternoon to a panel of judges.

 The three winners included:

 1st Place, sponsored by International Bank of Commerce went to Niche Team, which develop a platform that will consolidate all community events and activities.
-It will include a map showing the location and time for each event giving consumers access to all community calendars in a single app.
+It will include a map showing the location and time of each event giving consumers access to all community calendars in a single app.

 2nd Place winners, sponsored by “A Friend of Laredo”, presented to Unedos Team.
-Unedos is a platform that would not only allow students from the Dos Laredo’s to assist each other in improving in their non-native language, but would facilitate a greater sense of collaboration between our two great cities.
+Unedos is a platform that would not only allow students from the Dos Laredo’s to assist each other in improving in their non-native language but would facilitate a greater sense of collaboration between our two great cities.

 3rd Place winners, sponsored by Frank Architects, presented to A-Team, which presented the project: Curation and Automation platform